Securing a horse onto a Rescue Glide

 1. Position the horse on the Rescue Glide.

-A sideways drag or log rolls are often the most practical and effective ways to position the horse correctly on the Rescue Glide.
+A sideways drag or log roll are often the most practical and effective ways to position the horse correctly on the Rescue Glide.
 A life vest or similarly padded device is placed under the horse's head to protect its down side eye.
-Note: If the horse has been laying on one side for a significant amount of time and it would not be injurious to the horse to roll it over, rolling it onto the Rescue Glide so that the opposite side is now carrying the weight of the horse's body is generally preferred.
+Note: If the horse has been laying on one side for a significant amount of time and it would not be injurious to the horse to roll it over, rolling it onto the Rescue Glide so that the opposite side is now carrying the weight of the horse's body is the appropriate protocol.

 2. Attach the forward strap.

 Working from the back side of the horse, attach a strap to the Rescue Glide, insert padding between the strap and the horse, and bring the strap across the horse.
 (In this case we used old shipping boots for padding.)
-Note: In the early days we attached the forward rescuer's tag line to his or her belt as illustrated here.
-Our current policy is for the forward rescuer to wear a rescue harness whenever possible and attach the tag line to the rescue harness.
+Depending on the size of the horse, its injuries and its position on the Rescue Glide, the ratchet straps may be configured in parallel or "criss-cross."
+When "criss-crossing," be sure that the configuration does not impede normal breathing.

 3. Tighten the strap.